pagekit/docs/developer-guides/how-to-theme.md

 <?= $view->render('content') ?>
 ```

-Using UIkit's [Block](http://getuikit.com/docs/block.html) and [Utility](http://getuikit.com/docs/utility.html) components we will create a position block and a container with a fluid width.
+Using UIkit's [Block](http://getuikit.com/docs/block.html) and [Utility](http://getuikit.com/docs/utility.html) components, we will create a position block and a container with a fluid width.

 It is always a good idea to prefix your own classes, so they will not collide with other CSS you might be using.
 For example, all UIkit classes are prefixed `uk-`.
 To distinguish classes or IDs that come from this theme, we will use the prefix `tm-`.
 Consequently, we add the class and ID `tm-main` to identify the section.